microsoft/nni/docs/en_US/NAS/DARTS.md

 Authors' code optimizes the network weights and architecture weights alternatively in mini-batches.
 They further explore the possibility that uses second order optimization (unroll) instead of first order, to improve the performance.

 Implementation on NNI is based on the [official implementation](https://github.com/quark0/darts) and a [popular 3rd-party repo](https://github.com/khanrc/pt.darts).
 DARTS on NNI is designed to be general for arbitrary search space.
-A CNN search space tailored for CIFAR10, same as the original paper, is implemented as a use case of DARTS.
-See [here](examples/nas/darts). [link](ENAS.md)
+[A CNN search space tailored for CIFAR10](https://github.com/microsoft/nni/tree/master/examples/nas/darts), same as the original paper, is implemented as a use case of DARTS.

 ## Reproduction Results